tmk301/CO3103/README.md

 ```

 #### 2. Setup .env file
-- Copy `.env.example` to `.env` and fill in the required environment variables.
+- Copy `.env.example` to `.env` and fill in the required environment variables (Or using default .env).
 - Make sure to set up Cloudinary credentials for media uploads (Default APIs are set).
 - Set up Django superuser credentials.
 - Configure database settings: if using PostgreSQL, provide the connection details.
 Else, default SQLite will be used.